g4bri-3l3/MooseAlto/README.md

   address, destination address, application, AND service are all "any" simultaneously (see the severity methodology section below).

-**Critical zone isolation** (zones such as SWIFT CSCF, PCI DSS, FFIEC, AD, MGMT,  only active if `-CriticalZones` is set, no universal default since this is entirely org-specific):
+**Critical zone isolation** (financial services: SWIFT, PCI DSS  only active if `-CriticalZones` is set, no universal default since this is entirely org-specific):
-- `unrestricted_access_to_critical_zone`: a non-critical zone reaches a configured critical zone (e.g. SWIFT secure zone, CDE, ATM, core banking, HSM) with source zone, source address, or application left unrestricted.
+- `unrestricted_access_to_critical_zone`: a non-critical zone reaches a configured critical zone (e.g. SWIFT secure zone, CDE, ATM, core banking, HSM, AD, MGMT) with source zone, source address, or application left unrestricted.
 Fires independently of internet exposure: SWIFT CSCF and PCI DSS both require these zones isolated from the *general enterprise network*, not just from the internet.
 A Trust-zone workstation reaching